 Report any new or worsening symptoms to your doctor, such as: depression, anxiety, aggression, agitation, confusion, unusual thoughts, hallucinations, memory problems, changes in personality, risk-taking behavior, decreased inhibitions, no fear of danger, or thoughts of suicide or hurting yourself.

-Stop using zolpidem and call your doctor at once if you have a serious side effects:
+Stop using zolpidem and call your doctor at once if you have:

 - chest pain, fast or irregular heartbeat, feeling short of breath;